 The scope of FoodOn is ambitious and will require input from multiple domains.
 FoodOn imports material from several ontologies covering anatomy, taxonomy, geography and cultural heritage.
 We aim to create content to cover gaps in the representation of food-related products and processes.
 This ontology is being applied to research and clinical datasets in academia and government.
 We also welcome industry uptake since agricultural and consumer devices connected to the Internet of Things will require a standard food vocabulary that has a global, multilingual reach.

-We have launched the ALPHA version of FoodOn, based largely on LanguaL, a descriptive food indexing system that has terms organized in facets that describe source ingredients, food preservation, cooking, consumer groups, etc. (a great presentation on LanguaL is here).
+We have launched the ALPHA version of FoodOn, based largely on LanguaL, a descriptive food indexing system that has terms organized in facets that describe source ingredients, food preservation, cooking, consumer groups, etc. (a great presentation on LanguaL is here; its origins stretch back to the 1975 US FDA CFSAN Factored Food Vocabulary).
 Food can also be linked to its cultural or geographic origin, and to its animal, plant or fungi raw ingredient taxonomy.
 The ontology can be explored with an ontology lookup services:

 - National Center for Biomedical Ontology BioPortal

 - He Group (University of Michigan Medical School) OntoBee

 Curators and implementers can read up on FoodOn’s design details, and its GitHub repository and issue/term request board.
 Other discussion about design choices occurs in the FoodOn discussion group.
 Ways to incorporate portions of FoodOn into systems are described on the reuse page.